open-pioneer/trails-starter/docs/tutorials/HowToUseAService.md

 The package providing the implementation of a service must be declared as a dependency in the `package.json`.
 Luckily, the empty app already depends on the `@open-pioneer/runtime` package, so we don't have to do anything in this case.

-React components can use [hooks](https://reactjs.org/docs/hooks-intro.html) to interact with the pioneer framework.
+React components can use [hooks](https://reactjs.org/docs/hooks-intro.html) to interact with the Open Pioneer Trails framework.
 One of which is the `useService` hook, we will use below.
 We extend the UI of the empty app to add our custom class: